anonymouz-trash/arch-updater/README.md

-# Arch Linux Updater
+# Arch Linux Updater Script

-This is a try to fully automate the Arch Linux maintainance and get a better experience how Arch Linux works.
+This is a try to fully automate the Arch Linux maintainance and get a better experience of how Arch Linux works.

 # Disclaimer